e-Spirit/firstspirit-module-gradle-plugin/README.md

 ## Project layout

-This plugin applies the [Java Plugin](http://www.gradle.org/docs/current/userguide/java_plugin.html), thus uses the same layout as any standard Java project using Gradle.
+All plugins also apply the [Java Plugin](http://www.gradle.org/docs/current/userguide/java_plugin.html), thus using the same layout as any standard Java project using Gradle.

+For a single project build, you can apply the fsmgradleplugin alone and place all your components into your source folders as usual.

+For a multi project build, you only apply the fsmgradleplugin to the project that is responsible for assembling your module.
+The other projects can use the fsmannotationsgradleplugin and the fsmconfigurationsplugin, depending on what the project actually contains.

 ## Tasks

-The plugin defines the following tasks:
+The fsmgradleplugin defines the following tasks:

 Task | Depends on | Type | Description
 :---:|:----------:|:----:| -----------